terraform-linters/tflint/docs/user-guide/compatibility.md

 }
 ```

 Similar to support for meta-arguments, some rules may process a dynamic block as-is without expansion.

-If the `for_each` is unknown, the block will be empty.
+If the `for_each` is unknown, the expanded block will be empty.
+If the `for_each` is sensitive or ephemeral, TFLint expands dynamic blocks like Terraform does, but the mark does not propagate to children and expressions containing iterators resolve to unknown.
+This is a backwards compatibility limitation that may be resolved in a future version.

 ## Modules